turingschool/curriculum/tutorials/debugging/error_services.markdown

 ### Reading an Exception

-Exceptional will show you how many times the exception has occurred (in red with a star) along with the stack track.
+Exceptional will show you how many times the exception has occurred (in red with a star) along with the stack trace.
 You can view the details of the individual request(s) like the URL, params, and user agent.

-Notice the bar that says *"Show Session, HTTP Headers, Environment"* and click it for way more information than you'll ever need!
+Notice the bar that says *"Show Session, HTTP Headers, Environment"* and click it for way more information!

 ### Resolving Exceptions